 I will never forget the first time I saw a tree big enough to drive through.
-I was only five years old and beyond thrilled that our family road trip not only took us through the redwoods, but actually THROUGH a redwood tree.
+I was only five years old and beyond thrilled that our family road trip not only took us through the redwoods, but actually THROUGH a giant redwood tree.

 1) The Chandelier Tree, a.k.a. the “drive-thru redwood tree”